 At All Saints we pray and worship in many different ways.
-On this page you will find links and resources to a more contemplative and sometime traditional way of praying.
+On this page you will our weekly pre-recorded Sanctuary service videos and find links and resources to a more contemplative and sometime traditional way of praying.
 This is a rich tradition that has been used for hundreds of years.

 During this time when we have to be socially distance from one another we can take comfort in knowing that we are praying with others.